rosette

 Of course, such a listing does no more than sketch the bare outlines of what has become the dominant way of life in American society-in the words of its chroniclers, a culture of abundance or a culture of consumption, whose emergence represents a historical watershed.
 42 [42.
 A general introduction to the topic of a consumer culture is found in Richard Wightman Fox and T. J. Jackson Lears, eds., The Culture of Consumption: Critical Essays in American History (1983); and Warren I. Susman, Culture as History: The Transformation of American Society in the Twentieth Century (1984).]

 [p.
-44 john freeman Crosby's ch 5 on the craftsman movement: on stickley is a reference to his embrace of machines for woodworking and the "square lines of a and c" design.
+44 John Freeman Crosby's ch 5 on the craftsman movement: on tickley is a reference to his embrace of machines for woodworking and the "square lines of a and c" design.
 I.e., "angularity" announcing the work of the table saw, i.e., makes "straight" lines, definitely integral features of a and c design.
 GUSTAV STICKLEY's "The Structural Style in Cabinet-Making" makes this notion implicitly.-also Crosby claims that the connection between the manual training movement and a and c is intimate.]

 another take on this matter of machine woodworking vs manual woodworking emerges when we look at definitions of "craftsman" taken from the Dover copy of of "craftsman homes" comes, copy several chs toward the end of the book, with particular concern for "vulgarity" on p 152, "untrammeled individualism" on p 153, "primitivism" on p 158, "home craftsman" on p 160, "revolutionized manual training" on p 170, and "cabinet-making at home", on p 170.